honzajavorek/honzajavorek.cz/content/2020-04-04_virtualenv-for-beginners-and-javascript-developers.md

 Collecting pytest ...
 ```

 As you can see, `pip` goes line by line and installs every listed dependency.
-If it's already installed, it considers the requiement satisfied and moves on to the next one.
+If it's already installed, it considers the requirement satisfied and moves on to the next one.

 The `requirements.txt` file should be tracked by Git and distributed with your code.
 With the file at hand, anyone who has your project on their computer and wants to run it, can create their virtualenv and easily install all required dependencies into it.

 Perhaps first you've spotted the `pip freeze` command, you were wondering why it's called freeze and not list?
 That's because the primary purpose of it is to freeze your virtualenv — by generating a `requirements.txt` file!
-On Linux or macOS, you can save a command's output into file using the `>` character like this:
+On Linux or macOS, you can save a command's output into a file using the `>` character like this:

 ```
 $ ./venv/bin/pip freeze > ./requirements.txt